 One of the reasons some people opt for a cremation over a funeral is that the former gives lots of options after the body disposition process is completed.
 After the cremation, you’ll be able to do different things with the ashes that you wont be able to do with an intact body.
 You can bring the ashes home in an urn or even get multiple urns so that numerous loved ones can take home some of the ashes.
 You can scatter the ashes someplace meaningful in honor of the deceased.
 And you can even create cremation jewelry that have compartments where ashes are placed.

-When you’re ready to plan cremation services in Saskatoon, SK, you can get a hold of the professionals at Martens Warman Funeral Home, LTD. Our funeral director will be pleased to help you plan a cremation or a funeral.
+When you’re ready to plan cremation services near Saskatoon, SK, you can get a hold of the professionals at Martens Warman Funeral Home, LTD. Our funeral director will be pleased to help you plan a cremation or a funeral.
 We’re here to offer our expertise, our products and services, and our compassion as you cope with a loss in your family.
 You can call us or visit us for the help you need whether that means planning final services or simply asking questions.